 4. Create Summer Rules or Activities for Your Kids

 If your kids will be at home during the summer, now is a good time to organize your home to accommodate their summer needs.
 Perhaps you want to set up a chore chart or checklist for summer.
 Things for your kids to do each day or week to contribute to the running of the household.

 Talk to your kids now about your expectations for summer.
 Will it be sleeping until noon, movies all day, and snacks from morning until night?
 Or do you want to set up a schedule and some expectations for summer days?
 Talking about it now can save some arguments later.

 Need help coming up with the prefect summer schedule for kids?
 We have you covered!

 Organizing a craft closet or kids activity area for the days when boredom sets in is something many moms find useful.
 It can be a bin or drawer with activity books, craft supplies, or simple games to keep kids busy.

 I like to stock up on mess-free crafts before summer.
 These usually involve stickers or painting with water or other things kids can do without mom being too involved.
 Then I organize these in our craft drawer for my kids to pick from when I start hearing the phrase “I’m bored”.

-5. Set Up Your Outdoor Space
+5. Organize Your Outdoor Space for the Summer

 For me, it doesn’t feel like summer until the patio furniture has been set up.
 Now is a great time to clean up your deck or patio, wash your tablecloths, and start setting up your outdoor space for summer.